Here are the GOP and Trump campaign’s allegations of election irregularities. So far, none has been proved.

 “You don’t have to live here in order to be eligible to vote here,” Joe Gloria, the Clark County registrar of voters, told reporters last week.

 The addresses of Amy Rose and her husband, an Air Force service member, are on the Trump campaign’s list of out-of-state voters.
-Rose and her husband currently live in Davis, Calif., where she works for a veterans’ support organization and her husband is pursuing a doctorate, doing Air Force-funded research in aerospace engineering.
+Rose and her husband currently live in Davis, Calif., where she works for a veterans support organization and her husband is pursuing a doctorate, doing Air Force-funded research in aerospace engineering.

 “It’s really appalling to be used as pawns” to undermine confidence in the election results, Rose said.
 “We both take our duties as citizens seriously.
 It was quite shocking to see our integrity challenged without any basis in fact.”